hpcleuven/VscDocumentation/source/access/mfa_guide.rst

 MFA with an agent
 -----------------

-Here we will show how users can acticate and store the SSH certificate in an SSH agent.
-The VSC firewall and insiitutional login described above are also valid here.
+Users can also, upon establishing an SSH connection, store the SSH certificate in an SSH agent.
+The VSC firewall and insiitutional login steps described above are also valid here.
-The difference is that user will be required to perform them only once in order to set an active SSH certificate and which certificate will be stored in the running SSH agent.
+The difference is that the user will be required to perform them only once in order to set an active SSH certificate which will be then stored in the running SSH agent.
+Here are the necessary steps:

 #.
-Make sure agent is running.
+Make sure the agent is running.
 #.
 Open your SSH client and connect to the cluster.
 #.
 You will be asked, depending on your system and network settings, to perform
    the authentication steps described above.